jeffreykegler/old_kollos/notes/misc/strand.md

 The pseudo-code function `Base-rule(rule)` returns the base rule of a nucleotide rule.

+The base rule of a nucleotide must be unique.
+When two different base rules might otherwise produce the same nucleotide, the nucleobase symbol names should be changed to prevent this.
+One way to do this is to,
+when necessary,
+encode
+the base rule into
+the nucleobase symbol name
+with
+a unique numeric identifier.

 Each numbered pair of nucleotide contains a forward and a reverse nucleotide.
 The forward nucleotide (shown as the left one